Botmock/entity-map/README.md

 # @botmock-api/entity-map

-> map entity name to its platform-specific value
+> map a custom entity name to its platform-specific value

 ### Installation